Kroc/NoNonsenseForum/README.txt

 *       A moderator can delete any post, likewise

-*       A blanked-out deleted post can be removed permenantly from the thread by a moderator by deleting it again, but only if the post is on the last page of replies -- so as to not break any permalinks by rearranging page boundaries
+*       A blanked-out deleted post can be removed permanently from the thread by a moderator by deleting it again, but only if the post is on the last page of replies -- so as to not break any permalinks by rearranging page boundaries